mathgladiator/roslin/SPEC.md

 This runtime should extend beyond board games, but this is the path towards madness.
 The initial version should be 100% focused on board games and the challenges presented by them.
 Focus!

+There may be some interesting gaming experiences beyond board games, and those will be considered in good time.
+Regarding expanding beyond games, this is a hard non-goal as HTML and the web are a better fit.

 Furthermore, the runtime should adapt into non-2D surfaces like VR/AR, but this is beyond this document’s scope.

 # Format